Joint Legal Custody in California

 Just because the other parent throws up roadblocks to sharing information doesn't mean you should sit idly by and take it or rush to court.
 You may find yourself saving a lot of time and money if you deal with the third party directly.

 Always make sure you are professional, calm and non-threatening.
 You have a court order for joint legal custody, right?
 Then there is no reason to get aggressive.
 Just stick to the facts.

 Step 3 - Court intervention

 Got questions?
-That’s why we are here.
-For those matters in Orange County, California, we offer an initial, affordable strategy session to discuss your specific case and questions.
+That's why we are here.
+We offer an initial, affordable strategy session to discuss your specific case and questions.
+Our firm represents clients in Orange County, Los Angeles and each of the other five Southern California courts.
 Contact our experienced child custody attorneys today.